xooooooooox/radp/radp-components/radp-spring-boot-starters/radp-mybatis-spring-boot-starter/README.md

   - `radp.mybatis-plus.extension.auto-fill.enabled=true|false`
 - Optional SQL rewrite (BasePO only by default; covers createdAt/updatedAt/creator/updater):
   - `radp.mybatis-plus.extension.sql-rewrite.enabled=true|false`
-  - `radp.mybatis-plus.extension.sql-rewrite.scope=BASEPO|GLOBAL` (default: BASEPO).
-BASEPO limits rewrite to statements clearly involving BasePO.
-GLOBAL applies to all statements.
   - `radp.mybatis-plus.extension.sql-rewrite.created-column-name=created_at (default)`
   - `radp.mybatis-plus.extension.sql-rewrite.last-modified-column-name=updated_at (default)`
   - `radp.mybatis-plus.extension.sql-rewrite.creator-column-name=creator (default)`
   - `radp.mybatis-plus.extension.sql-rewrite.updater-column-name=updater (default)`

-#### Notes

-- No more profile-based or target-class configuration.
-Filling behavior is defined by AutoFillStrategy implementations.
-  The starter provides a default strategy for BasePO.
-- If you don’t extend BasePO and don’t register your own strategy, the handler won’t fill anything.
-- For column name mismatches beyond created/updated, prefer explicit `@TableField` mappings or custom SQL.

-#### Troubleshooting

-- Unknown column errors on SELECT: if you use BasePO and your DB columns aren’t created_at/updated_at, enable sql-rewrite with your real column names, or annotate fields with @TableField(value="...").
-- Strategy not invoked: ensure `radp.mybatis-plus.extension.auto-fill.enabled=true` and that your `AutoFillStrategy#supports` returns true for the entity.
-- Multiple strategies: order them with `@Order`; the delegating handler selects the first supporting strategy.